Skip to Content

 What Is Cellulitis?

-Not all bacteria cause cellulitis, but the most common type that causes these skin infections is group A Streptococcus (group A strep).
+Not all bacteria cause cellulitis, but the most common type that does is Group A Streptococcus (Group A strep).
+Cellulitis is not contagious and cannot be passed from one person to another.

 Staphylococcus bacteria can also commonly cause cellulitis.